Southern Air Transport: 1986–1999

-Relocation of SAT from Miami to Columbus
+Relocation to Columbus

-In 1994, Edmund James, president of James and Donohew Development Services, negotiated with SAT and announced that it was locating to Rickenbacker International Airport in Columbus, Ohio.
-Much of the Hong Kong-to-Rickenbacker cargo was for Leslie Wexner's The Limited Inc. Governor George Voinovich stated: “I am extremely pleased to welcome Southern Air Transport to Ohio, as it will be the first airline to have its world headquarters located at Rickenbacker Airport.
-This will help Columbus tremendously in becoming a world-class inland port.”
+In 1995, Edmund James, president of James and Donohew Development Services, negotiated with SAT and announced that it was locating to Rickenbacker International Airport in Columbus, Ohio.
+Much of the Hong Kong-to-Rickenbacker cargo was for Leslie Wexner's The Limited Inc., which was at the time operating under the power of attorney of Jeffrey Epstein.
+Governor George Voinovich stated: "I am extremely pleased to welcome Southern Air Transport to Ohio, as it will be the first airline to have its world headquarters located at Rickenbacker Airport.
+This will help Columbus tremendously in becoming a world-class inland port."

 Bankruptcy

-In late 1998 it tried to merge with other aviation companies, but it filed for bankruptcy on October 1 in Columbus, Ohio - the same day that the CIA Inspector General released a report detailing allegations of Southern Air Transport’s involvement in drug trafficking in connection with US-backed and funded right-wing Contras in Nicaragua.
+In late 1998 it tried to merge with other aviation companies, but it filed for bankruptcy on October 1 in Columbus, Ohio - the same day that the CIA Inspector General released a report detailing allegations of Southern Air Transport's involvement in drug trafficking in connection with US-backed and funded right-wing Contras in Nicaragua.

 On March 10, 1999, the assets of Southern Air Transport were purchased by Southern Air, and the new carrier began operations in November 1999.